Diyi2020/Diyi2020.github.io/_pages/about.md

 For applications, I am mainly working on the electronic structure of Moire Material with data driven method but would be happy to discuss and explore more on any other related to

-(1)Quantum Material Science and Quantum Algorithm for Scientific Computing
+(1)Quantum Material Science(Electronic Structure, Correlated, Finite Temperature....) and Quantum Algorithm for Scientific Computing

-(2)Applied Math: Spectral Theory for 2D Material, Quantum Dynamics
+(2)Applied Math: Spectral Theory for 2D Material, Quantum Dynamics, Randomized Tensor